realmagicgreen/magicgreen11ty/src/content/articles/2018-06-02-ginger-is-good.md

 ---
-name: Ginger is good
+title: Ginger is good
 subtitle: This root provides us with a wealth of anti-inflammatory anti-bacterial and analgesic effects.
+date: 2018-06-02
+published: true
-description: Ginger, is a root which provides us with a wealth of anti-inflammatory and analgesic effects.
-It's great for treating chronic joint problems, aches and pains.
-The versatility of ginger makes it an easy food to consume.
+description: "Ginger, is a root with anti-inflammatory and analgesic properties.
+Great for treating chronic joint problems, aches and pains.
+An easy food to consume." # max 160 digits cos dunno how to trim it, yet......
 category: health
-tags: CO2 botany horticulture plants learning superfood wellness
-image: /assets/p/posts/health/ginger-is-good/ginger-is-good.jpg
+tags:
+  - article
+  - CO2
+  - botany
+  - horticulture
+  - plants
+  - pollutants-remove
+  - learning
+  - superfood
+  - wellness
+cover_image: ./images/health/ginger-is-good/ginger-is-good.jpg
 show_in_home_slideshow: # use 'true' to have it displayed in home slideshow
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
 flag: # new or other...